-- Sky Global.
+- Global.
 This slider affects how the texture is mixed into the scene.
 A higher value will increase the amount of new sky that is added.

 - Close Gaps.
 This slider fixes small details and holes that were not initially filled by the replaced sky.
-You may need to adjust this if the image has fine details such as trees or wires.
+You may need to adjust it if the image has fine details such as trees or wires.

-- Sky Defocus.
+- Defocus.
 This slider defocuses the sky and is useful when a shallow focus is used with a foreground object.